RibbonCommunications/webrtc-anonymous-ios-sdk/tutorials/MobileSDK Anonymous iOS User Guide.md

 #### Add an external TURN/STUN server

-You also have the option of using external TURN/STUN servers while establishing calls rather than SPiDR's (Kandy Link) TURN server(s).
+You also have the option of using external TURN/STUN servers while establishing calls rather than Ribbon WebRTC Gateway TURN server(s).
 The ICEServers property will store the address and username/password for the server(s).

 Use the addICEServer:username:password: method of the ICEServers object to define credentials.